emissary-ingress/emissary/user-guide/getting-started.md

 ## 4. Complete the install

-Go to http://&lt;your-host-name&gt; and follow the instructions to complete the install.
+Go to `http://&lt;your-host-name&gt;` and follow the instructions to complete the install.

+You will need to install the `edgectl` tool in order to fully configure your Ambassador Edge Stack UI.
+If you are having trouble downloading the files, you can download them directly from [this page](/user-guide/downloads)/

 ## Next Steps